Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have won in six, or 30%, of the 20 contests they have been named as odds-on underdogs this year.
+- The Rockies have put together a 2-3 record in games they were favored on the moneyline (winning 40% of those games).

-- This season, Colorado has won six of its 19 games, or 31.6%, when it's the underdog by at least +105 on the moneyline.
+- When it has played as moneyline favorites with odds of -110 or shorter, Colorado has a 2-4 record (winning only 33.3% of its games).

-- The Rockies have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.
+- Based on this matchup's moneyline, the Rockies have an implied win probability of 52.4%.

-- Colorado and its opponents have gone over the total this season in 11 of its 26 opportunities.
+- Colorado has combined with opponents to hit the over on the total 11 times this season for an 11-16-0 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.